majorcyto/musicalnexus/index.md

 ---

-## Music Archive Downloads
+## Music Hall Archive Downloads

-Thanks to our community member Grabo, we now have a full export of the Mabinogi Music Hall and the Musical Nexus Music Hall!
-They come in two flavors, a raw JSON format as well as a HTML format you can open in your browser and search / filter in locally on your computer!
+Thanks to our community member Grabo, we have full exports of the Mabinogi Music Hall and the Musical Nexus Music Hall!
+They come in two versions, a raw JSON format (Raw Code) as well as a HTML format that you can open in your browser locally on your computer.
+Grabo even took some extra steps and made it so you can search and filter on the HTML page to help you find what you are looking for.

+**Compatibility Notice**: The HTML version of the archive will only allow you to save files on newer versions of Browsers.
+Any Chromium Browser (Chrome, Brave, New Edge, Etc) will work, as well as recent versions of Firefox.
+Older versions of Firefox, Old Edge, and Normal Internet Explorer will not prompt the save dialog box when running the HTML file locally on your computer.

+For most users we recommend downloading the HTML versions.
+Once you download the file, UNZIP the zip file FIRST.
+Then inside the folder you unzipped look for the "index.html" file and open it in one of the working browsers mentioned above in the previous paragraph.

 ### MabiBeats (Mabinogi) Music Hall Archive